Administrative Officers Management Program

 All AOMP participants must take the full load of 15 credits during the 12-week program; there is no provision for part-time participation.
 Participants will receive credit for their coursework on a North Carolina State University transcript, which will also state that they have earned a certificate of completion.

-The AOMP of the School of Public and International Affairs provides management and leadership education for law enforcement careers since 1989, serving over 2,300 graduates, including 138 police chiefs and sheriffs.
+The AOMP of the School of Public and International Affairs has provided management and leadership education for law enforcement careers since 1989.